jinhere/jinhere/README.md

 <li>creative</li>
 I like coming up with new ideas of applications.
 I want to be an inventor, problem solver.
 And software is my tool for it.<br>
 <li>all-time-student</li>
 I'm a constant learner.
-The fact that IT fields are like deep deep ocean(bc it's so large) always terrifies me, but I'm ready for the deep dive...
+The fact that IT fields are like deep deep ocean always terrifies me, but I dive.
 <br>
 <hr>